sophiabanda/sophiabanda/README.md

 <img src="https://github.com/sophiabanda/sophiabanda/assets/51414936/adc3b142-f8a9-4724-9756-2890fa193e10" height="400">

 # 💫 About Me:
-🌱💻⚡ Always in pursuit of learning how to better use the technology around me <br>
+🌱💻⚡ Always in pursuit of learning how to better use the technology around me.<br>

 ## 🌐 Socials: